All eyes are on whether the Canadian dollar, which has fallen against the yen, will rebound following the jobs report

 - Remarks by Nagel, President of the German Central Bank

-In yesterday's U.S. currency markets, the Canadian dollar fell against the yen ahead of today's employment report.
+In yesterday’s U.S. currency trading, the Canadian dollar fell against the yen ahead of today’s employment report.
 The CAD/JPY pair fell from 109.273 to 108.197.A downtrend has emerged along the 200-period EMA on the hourly chart.
 On the 4-hour chart, the pair is declining while being capped by the 20-period MA.
-On the daily chart, the price has broken below the 20-period MA line, which had previously provided support.
+On the daily chart, the price has broken below the 20-period MA line, which had previously served as support, with a real body candle.
 Meanwhile, on the weekly chart, the pair is currently pulling back from the +3σ level of the Bollinger Bands.